ammarmplumber/ammarplumber.github.io/about.md

         <img src="https://i.imgur.com/IDvVFSP.jpg">
       </div>
       <div class="text">
+        Hi, I'm Ammar.
 First and foremost, I'm a follower of Jesus and the Catholic Church.
         <br> <br>
         I work as the Chief of Staff at the <a href="adcompsystems.com">AdComp Systems Group</a>, a city government tech company in Dallas, my hometown.
 The company was founded by my father, and I hope to help him continue to build it.
         <br> <br>